 The Suunto 9 Baro Titanium has an RRP AU$799, with free shipping direct from Suunto's Australian website.
 At this price point, we must admit it's a little expensive for our liking.
 The premium smartwatch market is super competitive these days, and with the likes of Garmin's Fenix 6X Pro getting serious discounts in recent EOFY sales at around the AU$625 mark, it's hard to justify paying AU$175 more for the Baro Titanium.

 But don't write Suunto off.
-Discounts are imminent, and with the smaller Suunto 9 Peak due to launch soon, we wouldn't be surprised if you snapped up a great deal on a 9 Baro Titanium in the coming months.
+Discounts are imminent, and with the smaller Suunto 9 Peak freshly on the market, we wouldn't be surprised if you snapped up a great deal on a 9 Baro Titanium in the coming months.
 Not to mention you'll stand out from the crowd, rather than just being another Garmin or Fitbit wearer.

 Suunto 9 Baro Titanium review Australia: verdict